Chart Color Schemes

 Northbridge is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Northbridge has a population where 45.8% speak a language other than English at home, with 62.7% born overseas.
 Christianity is the predominant religion in Northbridge, comprising 27.8% of its population.
-Buddhism is overrepresented compared to Greater Perth, making up 7.6% versus 4.3%.
+However, Buddhism is overrepresented compared to Greater Perth, making up 7.6% versus 4.3%.

 The top three ancestry groups are English (19.9%), Other (19.7%), and Chinese (12.1%).
-Notably, Spanish (2.0%) Korean (4.4%) and French (1.6%) ethnicities are overrepresented compared to regional averages of 0.6%, 0.6% and 0.8% respectively.
+Spanish (2.0%), Korean (4.4%), and French (1.6%) ethnicities are notably overrepresented in Northbridge compared to regional averages of 0.6%, 0.6%, and 0.8% respectively.

 Frequently Asked Questions - Diversity